 - A team from the National Quality Forum (NQF) conducted a site visit to discuss and share information on population health initiatives being implemented in the 14-county MiHIA region.

 - MiHIA receives grant award from Charles J. Strosacker Foundation for implementation of regional Diabetes Prevention Program project.

 - MiHIA’s upgraded Health Dashboard 2.0 goes live.
 Dashboard 2.0 includes the data related to MiHIA’s initial macro goals for the Triple Aim, including County Health Rankings, Commonwealth data, and the regional Cost of Care data.

 - MiHIA became a legal entity when its Articles of Incorporation were approved by the State of Michigan on March 15, 2011.

 - MiHIA was selected to participate in the Triple Aim, an initiative of the Institute for Health Improvement (IHI).
-Triple Aim, which targets health care delivery at the regional level, focuses on three dimensions: Population Health, Patient Experience and Cost of Care.
-MiHIA and IHI collaborated On December 15, 2010, MiHIA and IHI officially launched the goals for the Triple Aim in the MiHIA region initiative.
+Triple Aim, which targeted health care delivery at the regional level, was MiHIA’s initial outcome focus and centered on three dimensions: Population Health, Patient Experience and Cost of Care.

 - MiHIA was designated as a Chartered Value Exchange (CVE) by the U.S. Department of Health and Human Services (HHS).
 MiHIA is one of just 24 community collaborations in the nation designated to build a health care system where consumers, providers and payers make decisions based on the value and quality of care.